DevlessTeam/docs/service.md

 - Once the service is created you will be redirected to the new service panel.
 - From here you can do a whole lot with your newly created service.

-**NB:** DevLess cannot be set as a service name as this is a reserved keyword and represents the DevLess service "parent service" from which all other services inherit.
+**NB:** DevLess(in both lower and upper case)cannot be set as a service name as this is a reserved keyword and represents the DevLess service "parent service" from which all other services inherit.

 <a name="database-setup"></a>
 ## Database Setup